Malaysia Risk Report

 It is advised that all visitors take precautions against Malaria including the use of Malaria mosquito nets and anti-Malaria medications, particularly if visiting rural areas of the country.

-The viral illness Dengue Fever that is transmitted to humans by mosquito bites is an issue in Malaysia.
+Dengue Fever and Zika that are both viral illnesses transmitted to humans by mosquito bites, are present in Malaysia.
 There is no vaccine and prevention is through avoidance of mosquito bites.
-You can find more information on the disease here: Dengue Fever facts
+You can find more information on Dengue fever here: Dengue Fever facts

 Personal hygiene must be paramount, the local water supply avoided at all costs and bottled water inspected prior to consumption.
 A number of cases of bottled water being refilled with tap water and re-sold have come to our attention.